ghodss/kubernetes.github.io/docs/user-guide/volumes.md

 ---
+assignees:
+- jsafrane
+- mikedanese
+- saad-ali
+- thockin

 ---

 On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
-First, when a container crashes kubelet will restart it, but the files will be lost - the container starts with a clean slate.
+First, when a container crashes kubelet will restart it, but the files will be lost - the container starts with a clean state.
 Second, when running containers together in a `Pod` it is often necessary to share files between those containers.
 The Kubernetes `Volume` abstraction solves both of these problems.